-Today I introduce to you this lady called Barbie Thomas.
+Today I want to introduce to you a lady called Barbie Thomas.

-Barbie is 37.
-She’s actually not much different from you or me except that she has no arms – she lost them when she was two years old due to an accident with an electric transformer.
+Barbie is 37 and has no arms.
+She lost them when she was two, due to an accident with a transformer.
 She climbed onto the transformer, grabbed on the wires and the electricity burned her arms all the way to the bone.

 “They were like charcoal,” says Barbie.

 Her arms had to be amputated from shoulders down as a result.

 The doctors said that she probably would not live, and that if she did, she would be a vegetable for the rest of her life.
 Luckily, Barbie recovered.